 6. Newport, Rhode Island

-“Oozing with New England charm, Newport is a beautiful, Rhode Island coastal town with outstanding views, amazing restaurants, and majestic mansions.
-Fall festivities include pick-your-own orchards, harbor cruises (through mid-October), and ghost tours.
+“Oozing with New England East Coast charm, Newport is a beautiful, Rhode Island coastal town with outstanding views, amazing restaurants, and majestic mansions.
+The fall season festivities include pick-your-own orchards, harbor cruises (through mid-October), and ghost tours.
 Take a lantern-led tour through Newport’s oldest and most haunted locations on an Olde Town ghost walk, the most popular walking tour.

 “If you’d rather take a ride, head to Pachet Brook Tree Farm in nearby Tiverton to take a 30-minute hayride through the fields and woods of the 90-acre family-run farm which terminates at the pumpkin patch (weekends through October).
 Or, join Rail Explorers for a fall ride on pedal-powered rail bikes along abandoned railroad tracks by the bay.